Chantel And Pedro Get An Awkward Thanksgiving Invitation On ’90 Day Fiancé: Happily Ever After?’

-Season 4 of TLC’s 90 Day Fiancé: Happily Ever After? premiered last week, and there is no shortage of awkward interactions, according to a report from E!
+Season 4 of TLC’s 90 Day Fiancé: Happily Ever After? premiered last week, and there was no shortage of awkward interactions, according to a report from E!
 News.

 The show returned with several of its most popular couples, including Chantel Everett and Pedro Jimeno.
 Chantel was introduced to Pedro as a Spanish tutor by a mutual friend.
 The two immediately hit it off and Chantel booked a trip to meet her beau in the Dominican Republic.
 After a whirlwind romance, Chantel applied for the K-1 visa and Pedro relocated to the United States to marry his fiancé.

-However, things got off to a rough start for the couple as Chantel initially told her parents Pedro was on a student visa and would likely return to his country.
+However, things got off to a rough start for the couple as Chantel initially told her parents that Pedro was on a student visa and would likely return to his country.
 Chantel’s family became wary of Pedro and his intentions, as they believed he and his family targeted Chantel in order to obtain a visa.

 Throughout their time on the show, the tension between the two families continued to build and Pedro and his sister got into an explosive physical altercation with Chantel’s brother, River, during dinner.